 – The object is a water-worn pebble of jasperite that was collected and left by one of the Great Apes – Australopithecus afarensis – a species that is not even one of our distant ancestors.

-– Two and a half million years ago an ape saw this natural stone and thought it important enough to transport more than twenty miles to the site where it was found in modern times – see the nice article by Brian Wildeman.
+– Two and a half million years ago an ape saw this natural stone and thought it important enough to transport more than twenty miles to the site where it was found in modern times – Brian Wildeman has written about this.

 – It’s the consensus of the researchers who have studied this object that it was not fabricated by living creatures; nevertheless, someone found it interesting enough to keep and transport a considerable distance.
 Such an item is known as a “manuport.”

 Science Speculation: What you see above are the facts as we know them today.
 Of course, many more artistic artifacts exist and are yet to be discovered.

 Now, however, we will proceed into speculation, about what was going on inside the mind of the long-dead first artists.